 Launching a website-only business has never been easier.
 If you want to launch your own business with an eco-friendly feel, take some inspiration from the tips above and get started today.

-Kayleigh Alexandra is a writer and campaign designer for MicroStartups, a website focused on charities and microbusinesses.
+Kayleigh Alexandra is a writer at Writerzone, and campaign designer for MicroStartups, a website focused on charities and microbusinesses.
 After years working in the sustainability, marketing and creative industries, Kayleigh now loves to devote her time to helping other businesses to grow and thrive.
 Visit her blog or follow her on Twitter @getmicrostarted for the latest news, tips and advice for startups and solopreneurs.